waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Puzzle Mechanics
 - **Success Condition**: Interact from the tile directly behind the bird's facing direction.
-- **Startle Logic**: Interacting from the front or side makes the bird fly ~6 tiles away.
+- **Startle Logic**: Interacting from the front or side makes the bird fly ~6 tiles along the forest path away from the player.
 - **Twig Logic**: Tiles with dark specs are noisy.
 Stepping on them makes the bird turn to face the player.
 - **Noisy Tiles (Specs)**:
   - Row 26: (14, 26), (15, 26)